Integralist/integralist.co.uk/content/page/resume.md

 > "Hi Mark, your name keeps coming up (in a good way 😉) and I wanted to put a face to a name.
 Folks on the team like working with you.
 You're responsive and provide good and timely feedback."

-I like to be helpful, it brings me joy, so this was a nice (and _unexpected_) bit of feedback from a Fastly colleague ❤️
+This feedback came from an Engineering Manager at Fastly.
+I like to be helpful, it brings me joy, so this was a very nice (and _unexpected_) bit of feedback ❤️

 I care a lot about the people I work with, and aim to build meaningful relationships with people across the company.
 In doing so I hope to ensure that we collectively are able to work as a cohesive unit, and thus provide great value to our users.